felixgross123/repro/README.md

-download logs (two large to fit in this repro) and place in a folder "log" and execute the test files
+download logs (too large to fit in this repro), place them in a folder "log" and execute the test files
 - tests_alpha.py
 - tests_inductive_HD2017
 - tests_inductive_RTFM